 Interfor is a growth-oriented forest products company with operations in Canada and the United States ("U.S.").
-The Company has annual lumber production capacity of approximately 5.2 billion board feet and offers a diverse line of lumber products to customers around the world.
+As of the date of this AIF, the Company has annual lumber production capacity of approximately 4.7 billion board feet and offers a diverse line of lumber products to customers around the world.

-The Company has sawmilling operations in British Columbia ("B.C."), Ontario, Quebec and New Brunswick in Canada and in Washington, Oregon, Georgia, South Carolina, Arkansas, Mississippi, Alabama and Louisiana in the U.S.
+As of the date of this AIF, the Company has sawmilling operations in British Columbia ("B.C."), Ontario and New Brunswick in Canada and in Washington, Oregon, Georgia, South Carolina, Arkansas, Mississippi, Alabama and Louisiana in the U.S.